sartography/SpiffWorkflow/doc/bpmn/errors.rst

 - **task_spec**:  The TaskSpec - the specific Task, Gateway, etc... that caused the error to happen.
 - **error**:  a human readable error message describing the problem.

-and call activities to show where an error occurred.
-Useful if the error happened within a deeply nested structure (where call activities include call activities ....)

 WorkflowDataException
 ---------------------